socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 1. Functional requirements are often communicated and specified as [User Stories](../artifact-templates/DPR-UserStory.md) and/or [Use Cases](../artifact-templates/DPR-UseCase.md).
 2. [Domain Models](../artifact-templates/DPR-DomainModel.md) on different levels of elaboration and refinement capture the results of Object-Oriented Analysis and Design (OOAD) in general and [Tactic DDD](DPR-TacticDDD.md) in particular; [Context Maps](../artifact-templates/DPR-StrategicDDDContextMap.md) result from [Strategic DDD](DPR-StrategicDDD.md).
 3. Many templates exist for [Architectural Decision Capturing](DPR-ArchitecturalDecisionCapturing.md), which has emerged from an unwelcome but important side activity to a full-fledged practice.
 DPR includes [Y-Statements](../artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md) that can be captured in [Markdown Architectural Decision Records](https://github.com/adr/madr) or directly in the code.
-Many options for visualizing/diagramming architectures exist; DPR lists a few practices, notations, and tools (and opinions) in the [Architecture Modeling](DPR-ArchitectureModeling.md) activity.
+Many options for visualizing/diagramming architectures exist; DPR lists a few practices, notations, and tools in the [Architecture Modeling](DPR-ArchitectureModeling.md) activity.
 Enterprise Architecture Management and frameworks such as TOGAF are out of scope of DPR at present.
 4. The [Candidate Endpoint List (CEL)](../artifact-templates/SDPR-CandidateEndpointList.md) balances flexibility and expressivity.
 It translates user stories/use cases and domain model elements into API requirements. <!-- Online articles, for instance by [Mike Amundsen](https://www.infoq.com/articles/web-api-design-methodology/), and an [e-book by Phil Sturgeon](https://apisyouwonthate.com/books/build-apis-you-wont-hate) provide pragmatic and tangible advice for this step. -->
 5. The [Refined Endpoint List (REL)](../artifact-templates/SDPR-RefinedEndpointList.md) then is more precise and assertive.
 It can specify endpoint roles and operation responsibilities by referencing patterns, and also identify data formats and media types as well as provider implementation candidates and related decisions.
 6. Step 6 from above should be "business as usual" for agile full stack developers and integration specialists for the most part, yielding an expressive, understandable [API Description](../artifact-templates/SDPR-APIDescription.md).
 Both the abstract "port" level as well as technology-specific "adapter" bindings should be covered in it; both business and technical information has to be published in it. <!-- TODO (v2) write about "API TDD", jUnit, Postman, SOAPUI, Swagger tools, etc.; bring in review checklist from @Lauret:2019 (can also go to Step 7) -->
 7. Patterns from two categories in [Microservice API Patterns (MAP)](https://microservice-api-patterns.org/) are eligible here, with the [Quality Category](https://microservice-api-patterns.org/patterns/quality/) and the [Evolution Category](https://microservice-api-patterns.org/patterns/evolution/) being eligible in particular.

-*Note*: It cannot be emphasized enough that All these artifacts can be drafted, revised and completed iteratively and incrementally.
+*Note*: It cannot be emphasized enough that All these artifacts can be drafted, revised, and completed iteratively and incrementally.
 And they should only be created if they serve a purpose in the given project context.

 <!--
 The architectural refactoring activity is not documented in DPR (this repository) yet, but introduced [here (overview)](https://www.infoq.com/articles/architectural-refactoring/) and [here (more elaborate version with a draft catalog)](http://www.2015.summersoc.eu/wp-content/uploads/2015/07/2.4.ZIO-SummerSoC2015-ArcRefCloudv10p.pdf); it can be supported by tools such as [Context Mapper](https://contextmapper.org/docs/architectural-refactorings/) and [Service Cutter](https://contextmapper.org/docs/service-cutter-context-map-suggestions/).